EllaBrands/stanDev/Stan-Stories-(uses-of-Stan-that-we-want-to-remember).md

 and/or Matlab" and "Absolutely high fluency with R and/or Python and Bayesian MCMC tools such as JAGS or STAN".
 The Yankees advertised on our sites and other major league teams have advertised.

+### Projects

+LIGO gravitational wave experiments.

+Neutrino experiments at MIT (Talia from StanCon's group)

+### Other metrics

+> 'mc-stan.org' has 1060 cites in google scholar

+It's even higher than that if you look for other things like the phrase "Stan Development Team".
+I hunted deeper a year or two ago and found over 100 papers using Stan to fit their models.
+There's a lot that just cite us in the "JAGS and BUGS and Stan" sort of way.
+It's really hard to count.